AI & ChatGPT searches , social queries for RANDOM MAPPING

 • Mapping by communities to contest state maps

-Counter-mapping is creating maps that challenge "dominant power structures, to further seemingly progressive goals".
-Counter-mapping is used in multiple
+Counter-mapping is the creation of maps that challenge "dominant power structures, to further seemingly progressive goals".
+Counter-mapping is used in

 Counter-mapping